cs1302uga/cs1302-ce04/README.md

 1. From the `cs1302-ce04` directory, try to compile each Java file separately.

    **Note** In this step, you may encounter a compile-time (syntax) error.
-   If the compiler displays multiple errors, then only look at the first one!
-That first error may have a domino / cascading effect on the rest of the file.
+Hint: the error should not be a "cannot find symbol" error.
+If it is, you will need to adjust your compilation command.

    Answer the following in your notes about the compile-time error: